drasi-project/drasi-platform/reactions/sdk/python/README.md

 # Reaction SDK for Python

-This library provides the building blocks and infrastructure to implement a [Drasi](https://drasi.io/) Reaction in Python
+This library provides the building blocks and infrastructure to implement a [Drasi](https://drasi.io/) Reaction in python.

 ## Getting started